Bill Patalon has the 2022 outlook on the best dividend stocks to buy.

 As stated above, dividend payments vary by company.
 Whether a company chooses to pay cash or stock dividends, payouts are still done monthly, quarterly, or annually, depending on what the board of directors chooses.

 Although not all companies pay dividends, some of the biggest and most profitable companies in the world do offer dividends—providing a bonus for investing in certain blue-chip stocks.
-In fact, some of the best high dividend stocks are household names such as Qualcomm Inc. (NASDAQ: QCOM), International Business Machines Corporation (NYSE; IBM) and Target (NYSE; TGT).
+In fact, some of the best high dividend stocks are household names such as Qualcomm Inc. (NASDAQ: QCOM), International Business Machines Corp.
+(NYSE: IBM) and Target (NYSE: TGT).

 Generating Income with Dividend Stocks